HM Prison Dartmoor: Modern operations

 The "Dartmoor Jailbreak" is a yearly event, in which members of the public "escape" from the prison and must travel as far as possible in four days, without directly paying for transport.
 By doing so they raise money for charity.

 In September 2013, it was announced that discussions would commence with the Duchy of Cornwall about the long-term future of HMP Dartmoor.
 In January 2014 it was stated on the BBC news website that the notice period with the Duchy for closing is 10 years.
 In November 2015 the Ministry of Justice confirmed that, as part of a major programme to replace older prisons, it would not renew its lease on the prison.

 It was announced in October 2019 that HMP Dartmoor would close in 2023, but in December 2021 it was confirmed that, following negotiations with the Duchy, it would remain open beyond 2023 and for the foreseeable future.

+The region, and the prison, is contaminated by hazardous radon gas generated by the decay of uranium in the region's bedrock, and prison walls.
+In 2023, 96 inmates of the prison were evacuated due to this.
+According to one source no inmates or staff are said to have suffered adverse health effects from radon poisoning at HMP Dartmoor, although this is disputed.

+In 2024, Dartmoor's 682 prisoners were transferred to other prisons due to the unsafe levels of radon, and the prison closed for radon mitigation.
+While the closure was stated to be "temporary" (although no planned reopening date was announced), Princetown villagers expressed doubt that the jail would ever reopen because of the complications of rehabilitating such an old building, although a new 25-year lease of the prison from the Duchy of Cornwall had been entered into in 2023.
+Radon concentrations of 14 times the permissible limit have been recorded in the prison, and in 2025 about 500 inmates and staff, many of whom attributed serious health problems including cancers to radon, were planning to sue the Ministry of Justice.

 Dartmoor Prison Museum

-The Dartmoor Prison Museum, located in the old dairy buildings, focuses on the history of HMP Dartmoor.
-Exhibits include the prison's role in housing prisoners of war from the Napoleonic Wars and the War of 1812, manacles and weapons, memorabilia, clothing and uniforms, famous prisoners, and the changed focus of the prison.
-It also sells (2015) garden ornaments and other items made in the prison concrete and carpentry shops by prisoners engaged in educational courses.
+The Dartmoor Prison Museum, which focuses on the history of HMP Dartmoor, is located in the old dairy buildings; exhibits include the prison's role in housing prisoners of war from the Napoleonic Wars and the War of 1812, manacles and weapons, memorabilia, clothing and uniforms, famous prisoners, and the changed focus of the prison.
+It sold garden ornaments and other items made in the prison concrete and carpentry shops by prisoners engaged in educational courses.

-There are also displays and information on less well known aspects of the prison such as the incarceration of conscientious objectors during World War One.
+There are also displays and information on less well known aspects of the prison, such as the incarceration of conscientious objectors during World War One.

+The museum remained open during the closure of the prison for radon mitigation from 2024.